Sunday, November 25, 2018

 This time around I decided to go with a project that's a bit more obscure than others I've done.

 Ervin Rucker cut six singles for tiny Duplex Records between 1958 and 1960.
 Duplex, run by R&B band leader Jimmy Liggins, never released any albums.
-But Rucker was the most prolific on the label's short existence.
+But Rucker was the most prolific in the label's short existence.
 Gathering the dozen songs together we can create an album that never existed but was worthy of being.

 SIDE A

-1. Baby, You were Meant for Me
+1. Baby, You Were Meant for Me

 2. I Want to Do It